Quantum spin liquids on the diamond lattice: Short-range mean-field ans atze

-There is only one member belonging to this class given by row 9 of Table~\ref{table:ansatz} and labelled as $UC20$.
-Interestingly, this state appears directly with $U(1)$ IGG and has no parent $SU(2)$ state or descendent $\mathds{Z}_2$ Ans\"atze.
+There is only one member belonging to this class given by row 9 of Table~\ref{table:ansatz} and labeled as $UC20$.
+Interestingly, this state appears directly with $U(1)$ IGG and has no parent $SU(2)$ state or descendent $\mathds{Z}_2$ \textit{Ans\"atze}.
 It is characterized by a $\phi_h=\pi/2$ flux threading the hexagonal plaquettes and hence, we refer to it as the $U(1)$ $\pi/2$-flux state.
-This Ansatz does not allow for mean-field amplitudes on 2NN and 3NN bonds, and thus no other flux operator can be defined.
-Its spectrum is gapless at isolated $\mathbf{k}$-points shown in Fig.~\ref{fig:disp3}(a) with the associated dynamical spin structure factor in Fig.~\ref{fig:disp3}(b).
+This \textit{Ansatz} does not allow for mean-field amplitudes on 2NN and 3NN bonds, and thus no other flux operator can be defined.
+Its spectrum is gapless at isolated $\mathbf{k}$-points shown in Fig.~\ref{fig:disp3}(a) with the associated dynamical spin structure factor shown in Fig.~\ref{fig:disp3}(b).

-Within a self-consistent treatment, it is seen from Table~\ref{table:self_consistent_values}, that the class-A $U(1)$ Ansatz labelled by $UA31$ represents the minimum energy QSL state.
+Within a self-consistent treatment, it is seen from Table~\ref{table:self_consistent_values}, that the class-A $U(1)$ \textit{Ansatz} labeled by $UA31$ represents the minimum energy QSL state.

-We have seen in Sec.~\ref{sec:classification} that as a consequence of the appearance of sublattice-dependent projective realization of time-reversal symmetry corresponding to $w_\mathcal{T}=0$, there exist three symmetric $U(1)$ Ans\"atze labelled by $UA30$, $UB20$ and $UC20$ (considering up to third nearest neighbor amplitudes).
-This scenario generally appears in bipartite lattices, for example, honeycomb lattice~\cite{You-2012} where the nearest neighbor bonds connect sites belonging to different sublattices.
-In general, such PSG solutions lead to Ans\"atze which feature nonvanishing mean-field amplitudes only on bonds connecting different sublattices.
-This suggests that on a bipartite lattice, the projective symmetry associated with time-reversal can be identified with a chiral symmetry (i.e. inter-sublattice symmetry).
-This is also the case for the two $SU(2)$ Ans\"atze labelled by $SA3$ and $SB1$.
+We have seen in Sec.~\ref{sec:classification} that as a consequence of the appearance of sublattice-dependent projective realization of time-reversal symmetry corresponding to $w_\mathcal{T}=0$, there exist three symmetric $U(1)$ \textit{Ans\"atze} labeled by $UA30$, $UB20$ and $UC20$ (considering up to third nearest neighbor amplitudes).
+This is also the case for the two $SU(2)$ \textit{Ans\"atze} labeled by $SA3$ and $SB1$.

+In general, a sublattice-dependent time-reversal PSG solution with $w_{\mathcal{T}}=0$ lead to \textit{Ans\"atze} which feature nonvanishing mean-field amplitudes only on bonds connecting different sublattices.
+This suggests the projective symmetry associated with time-reversal can be identified with a chiral symmetry (i.e., inter sublattice symmetry).